YiweiNiu/DriverNetPy/README.md

 ## Notes

-### The result of DriverNetPy show discordance with that of DriverNet
+### The result of DriverNetPy shows discordance with that of DriverNet

 This may due to: